davidwesst/blog/picking-the-technology-for-my-game/index.md

 - game development
 - unity3d
 - javascript
-categories:
-- projects
-- development
-- technology
 date: "2013-08-01T18:02:00"
-excerpt: "I want to develop a game, and not just produce it."
+description: "I want to develop a game, and not just produce it."
 ---

 I want to develop a game, and not just produce it.